davidtranhq/tex-math-parser/README.md

 Convert a TeX string into [a MathJS expression tree](https://mathjs.org/docs/expressions/expression_trees.html).
 The function returns the root node of the tree.

+## Contributing

+Please feel free to make a PR and add any features or refactor any of the code.
+Both  `tokenizeTex` and the `Parser` are quite messy and could really use a clean-up (maybe someday I'll get around to it...).

 ## Details